Home Firm Overview Practice Areas Deportation Help Links Consultation Contact Us

 Bond for Aliens in Custody

 ICE will initially set bond at an amount that they believe will ensure the alien’s appearance at future immigration court hearings.
-If an alien establishes that they are not a flight risk and a danger to the community along with a showing that immigration relief is available to the alien, then there is a good chance that ICE will grant bond.
-The bond money will be returned to the person who paid it after removal proceedings are completed and bond conditions fulfilled.
+If an alien establishes that they are not a flight risk and a danger to the community, then there is a good chance that ICE will grant a bond.
+If ICE grants bond the bond money, will be paid directly to ICE and not through a bond company, will be returned to the person who paid it after removal proceedings are completed and bond conditions fulfilled.

-If ICE grants high bonds or denies bond, the alien can request a bond re-determination before an immigration judge after he is placed into removal proceedings.
+If ICE grants a high bond or denies bond, the alien can request a bond re-determination hearing before an immigration judge after being placed in removal proceedings.

-ICE must take into custody without bond, all aliens who are inadmissible because of criminal convictions.
-Lawful permanent residents are also subject to mandatory detention without bond if they have been convicted of an aggravated felony, two or more crimes of moral turpitude or control substances and the completion of sentence occurred after October 18, 1998.
+ICE must take into custody without bond, all aliens who are inadmissible because of a criminal conviction that involves a controlled substance or is found by the immigration judge to be a crime of moral turpitude or aggravated felony.
+Lawful permanent residents are also subject to mandatory detention without bond if they have been convicted of an aggravated felony, two or more crimes of moral turpitude or a drug relate offense and the completion of sentence occurred after October 18, 1998.

-Our attorneys are ready to represent clients at bond hearings in Arizona, California or any other State.
+Our attorneys represent clients at bond hearings nationwide.
 If you need help, contact the Law Office of Raul Ray at (408) 279-5793.

 Back to top...

-When an alien loses their case before an immigration judge, the next step is to file an appeal with the Board of Immigration of Appeals, (BIA).
-We prepare and file appeals on behalf of our clients with the BIA.
-We also assist clients with filing Petitions for Review and Request for Stay of Removal with the 9th Circuit Court of Appeals.
+When an alien loses their case before an immigration judge, the next step is to file an appeal with the Board of Immigration Appeals, (BIA) within 30 days of the immigration judge’s decision.
+If the BIA appeal is denied, the alien can file a Petition for Review with the appropriate Federal Circuit Court of Appeals within 30 days of the BIA’s decision.
+We prepare and file appeals with the BIA.
+We also assist clients with filing Petitions for Review and Request for Stay of Removal with the appropriate Federal Circuit Court of Appeals.

-If you need help with filing an appeal with the BIA or Petition for Review with the 9th Circuit Court of Appeals, please contact our office immediately at (408) 279-5793.
+If you need help with filing an appeal or petition for review, please contact our office immediately at (408) 279-5793.

 Back to top...